defoebrand/nytimes/README.md

 - VScode and Atom
 - Windows10 and Mac
 - https://validator.w3.org was used to validate the HTML code in this project
-- https://stickler-ci.com/ was used to validate the CSS code in this project

 ## Live Demo